-4. Pre-Application Phase
+4. Pre-Application

-- a) Pre-Application Review -The purpose of the pre-application review is to minimize the applicant's costs of engineering and other technical experts, and to commence negotiations with the Planning and Economic Development Board at the earliest possible stage in the development.
-The applicant is required to schedule a pre-application review at a regular business meeting of the Planning and Economic Development Board.
-The Planning and Economic Development Board shall invite the Conservation Commission, Open Space Committee, Board of Health, and Design Review Committee to attend the informal pre-application review.
-At the pre-application review, the applicant shall: - 1) outline the proposed OSRD (including presentation of a preliminary Site context and Analysis Plan prepared with input from a Registered Landscape Architect) - 2) seek preliminary feedback from the Planning and Economic Development Board and/or its agents - 3) review potential open space, trails and trail connections - 4) present a preliminary concept for handling stormwater runoff - 5) discuss potential mitigation measures pursuant to paragraph 13.
-B) herein - 6) and set a timetable for submittal of a formal application.
+- a) Pre-Application Review The purpose of the pre-application review is to allow the developer to secure feedback from the Planning and Economic Development Board to minimize the applicant's costs of engineering and other technical experts, and to commence negotiations with the Planning and Economic Development Board at the earliest possible stage in the site design process.
+The applicant is required to submit a pre-application and to schedule a pre-application review at a regular business meeting of the Planning and Economic Development Board.
+The Planning and Economic Development Board shall invite the Conservation Commission, Open Space Committee, Board of Health, and Design Review Committee to review the pre-application materials and attend the informal pre-application review. - b) Pre-Application Documents It is the intention that the majority of the required preapplication information can be derived primarily from existing data/information sources. - 1) Preliminary Site Context Map - Preliminary Site Analysis Map illustrating features of the site and nearby surrounding areas including water resources (such as aquifers, streams and riparian areas, DEP Zone II's, wetlands, floodplains and certified and potential vernal pools), BioMap areas, Priority Habitats and Estimated Habitats of Rare and Endangered Species, other protected open space and any other features that the applicant believes may be significant - 3) Aerial and/or ground photos of the site and environs